beginner-corp/docs.begin.com/src/shared/docs/en/function-config/layers.md

 1. The first step is to create a new Begin project and install `GraphicsMagick` locally.
 You can choose to install from [these sources](http://www.graphicsmagick.org/README.html), but I chose to `brew install graphicsmagick`.

-  - Follow the [Begin QuickStart](/en/guides/quickstart) to create a new project.
+  - Follow the [Begin Quickstart](/en/guides/quickstart) to create a new project.
     - Use the minimal example app starter
-  - Install graphicmagick locally.
+  - Install graphicsmagick locally.
     - `brew install graphicsmagick`

 2. Now we can modify `app.arc` with 2 new routes.